octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 Tk does not read or mutate `ProcessingQueue` directly.

 Queue IDs, placeholder jobs, status changes, submission and cancellation are owned by processing and exposed through engine methods.
-Queue queries return detached dictionaries and exclude runtime-only fields such as task callables.
+Queue queries return copied queue data, excluding runtime-only fields such as task callables.
+Queue snapshot synchronization remains a release-hardening requirement.

 ### Search